WHO WE ARE

 She was an active lay leader in the diocese of Massachusetts for many years prior to being ordained and maintains a passion for issues of social justice, particularly around the issues of diversity.
 Her interests include contemplative prayer, walking outdoors, cooking and needlework.

-Director of Children’s, Youth and Family Ministries
+Children, Youth and Family Minister

 Organist and Director of Music